tooltwist/generator-pastacat/generators/app/templates/README.md

     gulp copy bower

-## About the PastaC Stack
+## About the pastacat Stack
-The PastaC Stack makes use of popular technologies to provide highly functional applications
+The pastacat Stack makes use of popular technologies to provide highly functional applications

 Pug - Templating engine.